 While triptans are generally considered safe, like many medications, there are potential side effects.
 These could include:

 While it’s exceedingly rare, there’s also risk of a stroke or cardiac symptoms.
 You should immediately contact your doctor if you experience signs of serious allergic reaction, dizziness, or difficulty breathing while taking these medications.

-Cove currently offers two generic oral triptans for migraine headaches: sumatriptan and rizatriptan.
-We chose these two because they’re both FDA-approved, fast-acting, and less likely to lead to side effects.
+Cove currently offers five generic oral triptans for migraine headaches: eletriptan, naratriptan, sumatriptan, zolmitriptan, and rizatriptan, which is available as a standard tablet or an orally-dissolving tablet (ODT).
+We chose these triptans because they’re FDA-approved, fast-acting, and less likely to lead to side effects.
 Cove doctors usually prescribe sumatriptan first because it’s one of the most well-established and commonly used acute migraine therapies.
-If it doesn’t work, however, your doctor may choose another triptan that’s faster acting and potentially more effective—though this recommendation will, of course, depend on your personal medical history
+If it doesn’t work, however, your doctor may choose another triptan that’s faster acting and potentially more effective—though this recommendation will, of course, depend on your personal medical history.

 We know this is a lot of information on just one possible migraine treatment option.
 That’s why we work with licensed physicians to help each and every person find a treatment plan that works for them.
 If you’d like to speak to a Cove physician about your headaches, simply click here.

 If you’d like to keep exploring your options, we recommend reading about other proven migraine treatments: NSAIDs for pain relief and beta blockers, anti-convulsants, and antidepressants for preventative care.